River Falls to Kinnickinnic State Park:

 But also because it was quite timely, in an unfortunate way.

 Earlier in the month, American Rivers rated the Kinnickinnic River in northwestern Wisconsin as one of America’s top ten most endangered rivers, on account of the dams and their deleterious effects on the local ecology.
 For more about the problematic dams, read here.
-If you’d like to get involved the mouse click-and-keyboard way, see here.
-If you’d like to get a little more hands-on involved, see here.
-If you’d like us just to get on with the paddling part, skip to the overview.
-One quick shout-out goes to the Friends of the Kinni (aka FOTK) volunteer at the Midwest Mountaineering booth – calling Dr. Page.
+One quick shout-out goes to the (now-defunct) Friends of the Kinni (aka FOTK) volunteer at the Midwest Mountaineering booth – calling Dr. Page.
 We chatted for a toothsome bit about where things currently stand in the dam removal process and the River Falls city council.
 He not only gave us “FREE THE KINNI!” stickers, but also a copy of the gorgeous and endearing The Fishing River, a formerly out of print children’s book written and illustrated by a River Falls native back in 1962, about trout fishing on the Kinni.
 The book was reprinted thanks to a generous contribution from the Page family, and all the proceeds from sales go towards the restoration and conservation of this incredible river in northwestern Wisconsin.

 As we mentioned in our first report, finding the actual river below the second dam takes a little forethought since it’s kind of hidden.
 First, go to Glen Park in River Falls (355 Park St, 54022).
 Next, drive down to the tennis courts and park in the lot.
 Now, head west – or just follow the end of Park Street to a foot path and staircase that descends down the bluff and to the river below.
 It’s about a 900′ schlep from the parking lot to the water below the dam, fyi, every step worth it.
 There’s no official place to launch a boat, but the ground is level with the water, so it’s easy.
 Just be mindful of the discharge from the dam as well as any fishing lines from folks ashore.
 The Kinni is an extremely popular place for fly-fishing.
 Indeed, you should expect to come upon an angler or two waders-deep in the water along this trip.